rullzer/blog/content/post/20221013-sts-preload-analysis.md

 All in all this is not giving me a whole lot of confidence everybody knows what they are doing with this header.

-# Is tis a problem?
+# Is this a problem?

 One could argue this is not that much of a problem anymore.
 Chrome and Firefox are switching over to a HTTPS first approach.
 So preloading might become obsolete anyway.
 However we are not fully there yet.
 On top of that having a long list of sites your browser just knows never ever to connect to over an unsecure connection is still something I can only see as a good thing).